ayushxx7/ayush-mandowara-blog/content/Flask/01-Hello-World-Flask-App.md

 ```
 - And bask in the glory of your simple yet powerful creation.

 Next Blog: How to Serve HTML Pages using Flask.

-# To thank the author, give a star to [this repo](https://github.com/ayushxx7/ayush-mandowara-blog).